bert-mccutchen/rails-nginx/README.md

 ```

 > [!IMPORTANT]
+> **If you skip this, NGINX reverse proxy will have a randomized port while Puma will not.
+The reverse proxy will not work.**
+>
-> Puma's `port` configuration option makes it impossible for Rails NGINX to automatically find and host on an open port, or ingest the port you may provide from the Rails command line (`rails s -p 3001`).
-To fix this issue, simply remove it from your Puma configuration:
+> Puma's `port` configuration option makes it impossible for Rails NGINX to assign a random open port back to Puma.
+>
+> To fix this issue, simply remove it from our Puma configuration.
 >
 > **config/puma.rb**
 > ```ruby